-Net cash provided by operating activities in 2016 was \$421 million, including net income of \$405 million.
-Net income included depreciation and amortization of \$245 million, gain on distribution from Easton Town Center, LLC of \$108 million, share-based compensation expense of \$46 million, excess tax benefits from share-based compensation of \$37 million, and loss on extinguishment of debt of \$36 million.
+Net cash provided by operating activities in 2016 was \$316 million, including net income of \$526 million.
+Net income included depreciation and amortization of \$378 million, gain on distribution from Easton Town Center, LLC of \$108 million, share-based compensation expense of \$70 million, excess tax benefits from share-based compensation of \$39 million, and loss on extinguishment of debt of \$36 million.
 Other changes in assets and liabilities represent items that had a current period cash flow impact, such as changes in working capital.
-The most significant items in working capital were the seasonal changes in Inventories, Income Taxes Payable, and Accounts Payable, Accrued Expenses and Other.
+The most significant items in working capital were the seasonal increases in Inventories (and related increases in Accounts Payable), as we build our inventory levels in anticipation of the holiday season, which generates a substantial portion of our operating cash flow for the year.
+In addition, our Income Taxes Payable decrease was due to seasonal tax payments.

-Net cash provided by operating activities in 2015 was \$375 million, including net income of \$453 million.
-Net income included depreciation and amortization of \$224 million, gain on divestiture of the third-party apparel sourcing business of \$78 million, share-based compensation expense of \$50 million and excess tax benefits from share-based compensation of \$61 million.
+Net cash provided by operating activities in 2015 was \$262 million, including net income of \$617 million.
+Net income included depreciation and amortization of \$335 million, gain on divestiture of the third-party apparel sourcing business of \$78 million, share-based compensation expense of \$73 million and excess tax benefits from share-based compensation of \$65 million.
 Other changes in assets and liabilities represent items that had a current period cash flow impact, such as changes in working capital.
-The most significant items in working capital were the seasonal changes in Income Taxes Payable, Inventories, Other Assets and Liabilities and Accounts Payable, Accrued Expenses and Other.
+The most significant items in working capital were the seasonal increases in Inventories (and related increases in Accounts Payable), as we build our inventory levels in anticipation of the holiday season, which generates a substantial portion of our operating cash flow for the year.
+In addition, our Income Taxes Payable decrease was due to seasonal tax payments.